pharath/home/_posts/2021-07-05-cheatsheet-vim.md

 | :---: | :---: |
 :gt | next Tab
 :gT | previous Tab
+:tabe . | open netrw in a new Tab
 :tabe *file* | open *file* in a new Tab
 :4gt | switch to Tab number 4
+:tab ter | open terminal in new Tab

 ### Re-open closed Tab